ephraimduncan/awesome-developer-dictionary/README.md

 - **high-order function**: a function that takes a function as an argument and returns a function.
 - **HTTP (Hypertext Transfer Protocol)**: an application-layer protocol for transmitting hypermedia documents, such as HTML.
+- **HTTP request methods))**: Some methods which indicate desired action on a resource.
+They include GET, PUT, POST etc.

 ## I